Nagell/vue_template/docs/DEVELOPMENT.md

 ![Rider ESLint settings](./assets/rider-eslint-settings.png)

-🟦**TIP**
+🟦 **Note**
-If you are on a Mac you can open two windows of Rider in the same application.
+> If you are on a Mac you can open two windows of Rider in the same application.
-Just open the second Project in the second window and choose the `Window -> Merge All Project Windows` option.
+> Just open the second Project in the second window and choose the `Window -> Merge All Project Windows` option.
-More on this subject [here](https://www.jetbrains.com/help/rider/Open_projects_and_solutions.html#switch_solutions)
+> More on this subject [here](https://www.jetbrains.com/help/rider/Open_projects_and_solutions.html#switch_solutions)

 </details>